maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 2. What is the device ID `did`?
 3. Can we authrorize to the Dreame API using the data we got from the robot?
 4. Which binaries run on the robot?
 What does the [MCU](https://github.com/alufers/dreame_mcu_protocol/blob/master/dreame_z10_notes.md) do?
+5. There seem to be different FEL images available.
+One intended to do dumping of the flash and then one for the rooting/secure boot disabling.
+6. There are some more hidden Fastboot commands that might be interesting to see what they do.

 I'm super happy now that I can continue working on this robot and analyzing the kernel and user space.